pestyld/Python_in_SAS_Studio_in_SAS_Viya/README.md

 Use Python in SAS Studio to read data from the US Census API and push the table to SAS Visual Analytics to create a dashboard.

 ### Create Folders in the SAS Server
-Use the os package to create folders on the SAS server.
+Use the os package to create folders on the SAS server (need required permissions).

 ### Excel Report with SAS Python and SQL
 Create an Excel report using SAS, Python and SQL!

 ### Getting Started with Python in SAS Studio
-add desc
+Simple program using the Python Editor and PROC PYTHON to prepare data.

 ### SQL Using Python in Studio
-add desc
+How to submit SQL queries in SAS using Python.

 ### SWAT Package in the Python Editor
-add desc
+Using the SWAT package in SAS Studio's Python Editor.

 ### Using SAS Callback Methods in PROC PYTHON or Python Editor
-add desc
+Introduction to using the SAS callback methods in PROC PYTHON and the Python Editor.